 The elements are:

 • a backup PBX (PBX 2) that is a mirror of the active one.
-There are some scripts that sync the databases and the filesystems.
+Some scripts sync the databases and the filesystems.

 Pro's, Con's and Side Effects of a Fault Tolerance Cluster